-However a dedicated core of students integrated the cable studio–now called TV 61–into the whole of WAVM, although there is different manager structure, making the two components synonymous to the town.
+However, a dedicated core of students integrated the cable studio--now called TV 61--into the whole of WAVM, although there is different manager structure, making the two components synonymous with the town.
 And interchangeably, students work in both aspects, giving them an enormous opportunity to learn both media.

-Over, the past fifteen years, there have been many stellar moments for TV 61 such as interviews with the Boston Celtics and Boston Bruins.
-There have also been a bonanza of popular and excellent television shows, including one called “Talkin’ Trash’.”
+Over, the past 35 years, there have been many stellar moments for TV 61 (now TV 8/28) such as interviews with the Boston Celtics and Boston Bruins.
+There have also been a bonanza of popular and excellent television shows, including one called "Talkin' Trash'."

 The Story of WAVM continues with "Talkin' Trash"